Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Much Compensation for a Personal Injury Claim Payout?

-Every personal injury compensation claim is different and so is its payout value.
-The nature and severity of physical or psychological damage will vary depending on your unique circumstances, as will their impact on your life.
+Every personal injury compensation claim is different, and so is its payout value.
+The nature and severity of physical or psychological damage will vary depending on your unique circumstances, including how much they impact your life.
 How much compensation you receive in a personal injury settlement depends on:

 • Your previous health and your age